Royal-Botanic-Gardens-Victoria/VicMicrobiome/report.md

 # Denoising

+### ITS (fungi)

 The full ITS amplicon that was generated with primers ITS1F and ITS4 has an average size >600 bp, so most R1 and R2 reads could not be merged accurately (up to >90% of reads per sample).
-In [`amptk`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin/3a_amptk_ITS.sh), we therefore analysed the ITS1 region only, using both R1 and merged reads.
+We therefore analysed the ITS1 region only, after trimming low-quality reads (Phred score <20) with [`Trimmomatic`](Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin/3_trimming.sh).
+We then used both R1 and merged reads in [`amptk`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin/4a_amptk_ITS.sh).
 To account for the large variation in read lenght within ITS1, we set the read lenght to 350 bp and "padded" shorter reads with unknown bp (Ns).

+### 16S (bacteria)
 The 16S primers 27F/519R generated an amplicon of 450-490 bp per sample after merging the reads.
-In [`amptk`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin/3b_amptk_16S.sh), we therefore set the read lenght to 500 bp (without "padding" shorter reads) and used only merged reads to improve data quality.
+After trimming low-quality reads (Phred score <20) with [`Trimmomatic`](Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin/3_trimming.sh), we set the read lenght to 500 bp (without "padding" shorter reads) and used only merged reads to improve data quality in [`amptk`](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/tree/main/bin/4b_amptk_16S.sh).
 We avoided the recovery of unmerged R1 reads (as for ITS above) because it generated a enormous amount of dubious sequences, including in the negative control samples.

 # OTU clustering